Gauteng, South Africa: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C, M and N. Make sure to choose the right kind.
-The vast majority of adapters currently available are simply plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types C, M and N. It's important that you choose the correct kind.
+Many adapters on sale are just plug changers and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most countries.

 Airplane phone mount